Otto II, Holy Roman Emperor: Conflict with Henry II

-On 12 November 973, Burchard III died with no heir: his union to Hadwing, sister of Henry II, had produced no children.
-With no clear successor, Henry II demanded that Otto II name him as the new Duke of Swabia.
-The Emperor sensed the far-reaching ambitions of his cousin and denied his request.
-Instead, Otto II named as Duke his nephew Otto, son of his half-brother Liudolf, Duke of Swabia.
-Prior to his appointment, Otto had been a long-time opponent of Henry II's expanding influence in Swabia.
-By naming a descendant of his half-brother instead of his cousin, Otto II reinforced his father's policy of appointing close family members to key posts throughout the Empire.
-This appointment elevated the descendants of Otto the Great above those of Henry I in the selection process, further dividing Otto II and Henry II.
+On 12 November 973, Burchard died with no heir: his union to Hedwig, sister of Henry, had produced no children.
+With no clear successor, Henry demanded that Otto name him as the new duke of Swabia.
+The emperor sensed the far-reaching ambitions of his cousin and denied his request.
+Instead, Otto named as duke his nephew Otto, son of his half-brother, Liudolf, who had once been duke of Swabia.
+Prior to this appointment, Otto had been a long-time opponent of Henry's expanding influence in Swabia.
+By naming the son of his half-brother instead of his cousin, Otto reinforced his father's policy of appointing close family members to key posts throughout the Empire.
+This appointment elevated the descendants of Otto the Great above other kin in the selection process, further dividing Otto II and Henry II.

-The appointment of Otto as Duke of Swabia was taken by Henry II as an assault on his claim to the Imperial throne and a slight to his honor.
-He and his advisor, Bishop Abraham of Freising, conspired with the Duke of Poland Mieszko I and the Duke of Bohemia Boleslaus II against Otto II in 974.
+The appointment of the young Otto as duke of Swabia was taken by Henry as an assault on his claim to the Imperial throne and a slight to his honor.
+He and his advisor, Bishop Abraham of Freising, conspired with the duke of Poland, Mieszko I, and the duke of Bohemia, Boleslaus II, against Otto II in 974.
 While the historical sources do not describe the goals of the conspirators, Henry II likely intended to restore his honor and to ensure his position as the second most influential man in the Empire.
-Upon hearing of the conspiracy, Poppo, the Bishop of Würzburg, demanded Henry II and his followers submit to Otto II or face excommunication.
+Upon hearing of the conspiracy, Poppo, the bishop of Würzburg, demanded that Henry and his followers submit to Otto II or face excommunication.
 Otto the Great's efforts to consolidate the Church under Imperial control had made this type of action normal.
-Henry II and his followers complied and submitted to Otto II before armed conflict broke out.
-Otto II, however, severely punished the conspirators: Henry II was imprisoned at Ingelheim and Bishop Abraham at Corvey.
+Henry and his followers complied and submitted to Otto II before armed conflict broke out.
+Otto II, however, severely punished the conspirators: Henry was imprisoned at Ingelheim and Bishop Abraham at Corvey.

-By 976, Henry II had returned to Bavaria.
-Whether Otto II released him from prison or he escaped is not known for certain.
-Upon his return, Henry openly rebelled against Otto II, claiming rulership over the Empire for himself.
-Henry II mobilized the Saxon nobility against Otto II.
-In particular, Henry II had strong connections to Margrave Gunther of Merseburg, Count Egbert the One-Eyed, and Dietrich I of Wettin, who were all displeased with Otto II's lack of adherence to Saxon tradition.
-In response to the rebellion, Otto II stripped Henry II of his duchy and had him excommunicated.
-Otto II then marched his army south to Bavaria and laid siege to Regensburg, Henry II's stronghold.
-Otto II's army eventually broke through the city's defenses, forcing Henry II to flee to Bohemia.
+By 976, Henry had returned to Bavaria.
+Whether Otto released him from prison or he escaped is not known for certain.
+Upon his return, Henry openly rebelled against Otto, claiming rulership over the Empire for himself.
+Henry mobilized the Saxon nobility against Otto.
+In particular, Henry had strong connections to Margrave Gunther of Merseburg, Count Egbert the One-Eyed, and Dietrich I of Wettin, who were all displeased with Otto's lack of adherence to Saxon tradition.
+In response to the rebellion, Otto stripped Henry of his duchy and had him excommunicated.
+Otto then marched his army south to Bavaria and laid siege to Regensburg, Henry's stronghold.
+Otto's army eventually broke through the city's defenses, forcing Henry to flee to Bohemia.